-The next project also used the GAN architecture, but "slyly".
-GANs are currently often being used to produce "deepfakes" (KARNOUSKOS 2020).
-The objective is to let the two-headed deep learning architecture hone its skills so as to generate images that cannot be told apart from real photographs or films.
-But what would happen if, overturning this objective, you let the GAN surpass itself by creating unnatural contents that have never been seen before?
+The next project also used GAN but "slyly".
+GANs are currently being used to produce "deepfakes" (KARNOUSKOS 2020).
+The objective is to let the bicephalous deep learning architecture hone its skills so as to generate images that cannot be told apart from real photographs or films.
+But what will happen if, overturning this objective, you let the GAN surpass itself by creating unnatural contents that have never been seen before?
 Broad, in collaboration with Grierson and myself, explored this possibility in "Amplifying the uncanny", an article that describes a system leading from what is real to what is surreal or unknown, what might be frightening or strange (BROAD et al. 2020a).
 By using this method, Broad produced Being Foiled (Figure 13).
-The uncanny opens a way to study and depict certain human emotions, which psychology and robotics have considered (MORI 1970).
+The uncanny opens a way to study and depict certain human emotions, which psychology and robotics have explored (MORI 1970).